Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "centered"
 - @c "fit-row-to-content": a boolean value specifying whether the item's calculated height should control how tall its canvas row is.
-- @c "fit-to-content-width": a boolean value specifying whether the item should be constrained to its calculated width within its row.
+- @c "fixed-width": a boolean value specifying whether the item should be constrained to its calculated width within its row.

 # Notes {#notes}